vljlangen/ville-langen-homepage/content/authors/admin/_index.md

     url: https://www.tyks.fi/en

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include hypertension, cardiology, and geriatric topics.
+I enjoy hobbies such as music and photography.

 # Interests to show in About widget
 interests: